Hypfer/ICantBelieveItsNotValetudo/README.md

 `mqtt.mapDataTopic`.

 ## Advanced Map Configuration
-The appearance of the map is configured by the `mqtt.mapSettings` object.
+The appearance of the map is configured by the `mapSettings` object.
 The default settings already produce a nice map, but you can use these advanced settings to further customize the map for better integration into your home automation.